 When Good Olive Oil Goes Bad

 Most people can tell you how to spot a good tomato, but the traits of good olive oil, a food many of us eat every day, are surprisingly opaque.
-Take Colavita, which is Amazon’s best-selling extra-virgin, and at 29 cents an ounce you could call it the Two Buck Chuck of cooking fats.
-If you shop at a major American supermarket, you’re likely buying a commodity extra-virgin like Colavita.
+Take Pompeian, which is Amazon’s best-selling extra-virgin, and at 23 cents an ounce you could call it the Two Buck Chuck of cooking fats.
+If you shop at a major American supermarket, you’re likely buying a commodity extra-virgin like Pompeian.
 That doesn’t mean it’s bad, per se, but you should know what you’re paying for.

 To vastly over-generalize the byzantine global olive oil trade, large commodity olive oil companies buy oils from all over, then blend them into a consistent product.
 The brokers and aggregators they buy from are in turn buying smaller lots of oils from regional producers, which are in turn buying harvests of olives from dozens to hundreds of small farms.
 A three-liter tin of commodity extra-virgin could conceivably contain oils from thousands of orchards, which is pretty cool when you think about it, but consider that for every one of those sources, there’s that many more ways for the processing to have gone wrong, or for the oil to have been mishandled.
 Assuming, of course, that it’s actually pure olive oil sitting in there, and not, say, adulterated with half a dozen refined fats.

-By olive oil standards, this is actually pretty responsible labeling!
-Other brands aren’t as above-board.
+Of course, other brands aren’t as above-board.
 The famously fraudulent global olive oil industry has little interest in arming consumers with actionable information about their product.
-Agents along a complex supply chain often blend Italian oils with olive oil from other countries and sell it as pure Italian.
+Agents along a complex supply chain often blend Italian oils with olive oil from other countries and sell it as pure Italian oil.
 Companies stretch good batches of extra-virgin with tasteless soybean or safflower oils, or blend in oil made from older olives that’s refined just enough to make it palatable.
-A 2014 congressional report on adulterated foods, including olive oil, details these scams.
+A 2014 congressional report on adulterated foods, which discussed olive oil, details these scams.

 Fraud aside, even 100% pure extra-virgin olive oil will deteriorate in the bottle, and if it’s stored improperly or sits on a supermarket shelf for a year or two, it could taste rancid before you break the seal.
 Regulations exist to combat these practices, but they’re rarely enforced.
 After all, olive oil is a commodity governed by the iron laws of capital; for much of the industry, yield and profit matter far more than quality.